RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 except as permitted or required by these Rules.

-Notice this rule forbids *using* information to the client's disadvantage, in the same way Model Rule 1.6 forbids *disclosing* information.
+Notice this rule forbids *using* information to the client's disadvantage, in the same way Model Rule 1.6, the confidentiality rule, forbids *disclosing* information.

 Earlier versions of this Rule were inspired by agency law.
 Under the common law,
-the agent (e.g., the lawyer)
-may not use secret information of the principal (client) without consent.
+the agent (for example, the lawyer) may not use secret information of the principal (client) without consent.
 Period.
 Remedy is disgorgement of the agent's profits.